 Meknès wine region

-Morocco, located in northwestern North Africa, is an ancient kingdom whose history is as diverse as its geography.
+Morocco, situated in northwestern North Africa, is an ancient kingdom with a history as varied as its geography.
+Influenced by Phoenicians, Romans, Arabs, and various European powers over centuries, it remains a cultural bridge between Europe and Africa.

-Historians put the first traces of Moroccan viticulture from before the Romans.
-After the fall of Rome, Morocco experienced centuries of Islamic rule, which of course drastically limited the production of alcohol.
-It was not until the French arrived in Morocco from the 1830s that viticulture began again.
+Historians trace the earliest evidence of Moroccan viticulture back to pre-Roman times.
+Following the decline of the Roman Empire, Morocco underwent centuries of Islamic rule, greatly restricting alcohol production.
+It wasn’t until the French arrived in Morocco in the 1830s that viticulture resumed.

-The Moroccan red wines are usually strong in color, rich in alcohol and rather low in acidity.
-Today, varieties such as Cabernet Sauvignon, Chardonnay, Clairette, Grenache, Merlot, Mourvèdre, Muscat d’Alexandrie, Sauvignon Blanc or Syrah reinforced planted.
+Moroccan red wines typically boast deep colors, high alcohol content, and moderate acidity.
+Nowadays, additional varieties such as Cabernet Sauvignon, Chardonnay, Clairette, Grenache, Merlot, Mourvèdre, Muscat d’Alexandrie, Sauvignon Blanc, and Syrah have been introduced and cultivated.

-Red wine from Meknès often shows aromas of jam, cinnamon, red berries and dried fruits.
+Red wines from Meknès frequently exhibit aromas of jam, cinnamon, red berries, and dried fruits.

-Wine connoisseurs appreciate aromas of pineapple, fruit, dark fruit and pepper in Moroccan white wines.
+Wine enthusiasts appreciate the aromas of pineapple, tropical fruits, dark fruits, and pepper in Moroccan white wines.

-Moroccan rosé wines we like to serve with beef dishes, lamb and especially with spicy cuisine.
+We enjoy serving Moroccan rosé wines with beef dishes, lamb, and particularly with spicy cuisine.

-Experience aromas of a spring morning in the forest and red berries like strawberry and raspberry.
+Indulge in aromas reminiscent of a spring morning in the forest, with notes of red berries such as strawberry and raspberry.

 The most famous wineries in Morocco: